 On return to Montreal he continued to serve in the Non-Permanent Active Militia as Battery Commander of 7th Medium Battery from 1927 until 1934.
-On promotion to Lieutenant Colonel, he commanded 2nd Medium Brigade until the outbreak of the Second World War.
-He was immediately appointed Deputy Assistant Adjutant General of 1st Canadian Infantry Division and in December 1939, he once again went overseas.
+On promotion to Lieutenant Colonel, he commanded the 2nd Medium Brigade until the outbreak of the Second World War.
+He was immediately appointed Deputy Assistant Adjutant General of the 1st Canadian Infantry Division and in December 1939, he once again went overseas.

 Returning to the world of business, Major-General Walford headed Henry Morgan Company Limited of Montreal, a large conglomerate with interests in finance and real estate.
 In 1947, he accepted the appointment of Honourary Colonel of Headquarters 3rd Canadian Division.

 An active leader in his community, he held a number of positions: Governor of McMaster University, Treasurer of the Montreal Board of Trade and Commissioner of the Montreal Metropolitan Area Boy Scouts.
 He became the first Canadian President of the Federation of Commonwealth and British Chambers of Commerce.

 Major-General Walford died at age 94 in Montreal after a life of service to his country and to his Regiment.